-Easy sheet pan shortbread cookies.
+Sup easy sheet pan shortbread cookies!
 Just mix, press into pan, bake and slice.
-Makes a big batch of cookies easily and keep well for weeks.
+Makes a big batch of cookies easily and they keep well for weeks.

 It wouldn’t be the holidays here if there wasn’t some shortbread tucked away somewhere.
 This easy, sheet pan shortbread is just a simple, classic shortbread and a great one to fill up the cookie jar with and to enjoy with a cup of tea over the holidays.
 Or package it up for a lovely homemade gift.

 The wonderful thing about shortbread is that it actually gets better as it sits, so make some early and enjoy them throughout the holidays!

 Butter – Use a good quality unsalted butter!
 Shortbread cookies have very few ingredients and so each one of the is important.
 Bargain butter contains a high level of water, that can affect your cookie baking.
 If you can, get your hands on some high butterfat, premium butter (over 80%) for a real treat.
 If you don’t have unsalted butter on hand, you can use salted butter, but omit the added salt in the recipe completely.

 All-Purpose Flour – You can use unbleached or regular bleached all purpose flour here, but again, these will be best with a good quality flour.